What does it take to build European Tech Giants ?

 What does it take to build tech giants ?

-- Ambitious founders, something that we need to encourage within the right environment, that’s why concentrated bold initiatives like Rocket Internet in Germany or The Family in France matter a lot.
+- Ambitious founders, something that we need to encourage within the right environment, that’s why concentrated bold initiatives matter.

 - Diversity, as it fuels an international mindset but also communication as a basis for empowerment and tolerance, allowing great teams to perform at scale on the long run.